ErikLundJensen/master-labs/lab-ocp-08/README.md

 ## Exercise 8.1

 We need a repository that will control your OpenShift project.
-Fork the following repository into a new repository named "user01": https://bitbucket.org/erik-lund/exercise-8a/src/master/
+Fork the following repository into a new repository giving it a name like "user01-config": https://bitbucket.org/erik-lund/exercise-8a/src/master/

 Make it public until you have credentials configured.